Academic Catalog

 SAFE-444 In Vehicle Driver Ed Methods (3 Credits)

 Examines methods for delivering a sequential in vehicle phase of a driver education program to novice drivers.
-Includes program organization, route and lesson design, instructional delivery, and asessment of behind the wheel lessons in a dual controlled vehicle.
-Requires in vehicle demonstrations by staff and students.
+Includes program organization, route and lesson design, instructional delivery, and assessment of behind the wheel lessons in a dual controlled vehicle.
+Requires in vehicle demonstrations.
 Students can expect considerable out of class assignments.

 SAFE-490 Special Topics in Safety (1-4 Credits)